 The aluminum awnings are designed to a specific live load or snow load per square foot and a wind factor in mph, the aluminum awning will potentially transfer that designed load to your homes eave overhang.
 Your eave overhang needs to be built strong enough to handle the additional stress the aluminum awning will place on it.

-Some eave overhangs are strong enough to handle the aluminum awnings additional load and some are not; the list below displays the variables that determine if your eave overhang is strong enough based on the products IBC / ICC 2012 Engineering Report and you can apply your information to the eave overhang design table below.
+Some eave overhangs are strong enough to handle the aluminum awnings additional load and some are not; the list below displays the variables that determine if your eave overhang is strong enough based on the products IBC / ICC 2012 Engineering Report and you can apply your information to the eave overhang design table.

 - Rafter Size